 With our first challenge, people had been asking “What do I do now?”
 Our intention was to help people start along their journey towards greater awareness of systemic racism and racial justice allyship.
 With this challenge, we want to continue the learning together.
 With the focus on empowering women and racial justice, we have planned four weeks of learnings about the impact of women across Arizona.

 In joining this challenge, you will be creating dedicated space and time to build more effective habits.
 Challenges such as reading an article, listening to a podcast, watching a video, and more will be the catalyst for your own journey to build more effective social justice habits, be an ally to those facing inequities, and to identify ways in your own community to dismantle racism and other forms of discrimination.
 Download this tracker to assist yourself in the daily challenges.
-If you would like to register for the Challenge, please do so here.
+If you would like to sign up for notifications of when our next Challenge begins, please do so here.

 Organizations/Groups: YWCA can facilitate a 21-Day Challenge which includes a custom registration landing page and daily email to all participants for 21 days.
 For more information please contact us.